Photo by Albert Pego/Shutterstock

 Travelers coming into New York by air, bus, train, or car are required to fill out a Traveler Health Form prior to arrival to ensure they’re following the state’s quarantine protocols.
 Travelers must list their contact information and the address of where they plan to quarantine.

 The travel advisory doesn’t apply to people passing through restricted states for a limited duration (less than 24 hours).
-If you’re stopping at a rest stop in a car, bus, or train, or you have a layover at an airport, you don’t need to self-quarantine, per New York State.
+If you’re stopping at a rest stop in a car, bus, or train, or you have a layover at an airport, you don’t need to self-quarantine, per New York and New Jersey.

-For all states, it’s worth checking the latest COVID-19 information on their sites before booking anything.
+For all states, it’s worth checking the latest COVID-19 information on their sites before booking anything, since the rules continue to change as vaccinations progress.

 Get the latest travel intel and inspiration: